 Ringel \cite{Ri2} proved that the regular components of the Auslander-Reiten quiver of a wild hereditary algebra are always of type $\Z A_\infty$.
 An alternative proof is due to Crawley-Boevey \cite[Section~2]{CB1} and can easily be adapted to obtain the following theorem.

 \begin{Thm} Assume that $C$ is connected and neither of Dynkin nor of Euclidean type.
-Let $\cC$ be a regular component of the Auslander-Reiten quiver of $H$.
+Let $\cC$ be a $\tau$-locally free regular component of the Auslander-Reiten quiver of $H$.
 Then $\cC$ is a component of type $\Z A_\infty$. \end{Thm}